 To create a potential change order in Procore (and add a schedule of values).

-A Prime Contract typically represents a contractual agreement between a General Contracting company and the owner.
-A potential change order (PCO) would outline any potential change in costs that would affect the Prime Contract.
+A potential change order (PCO) would outline any potential change in costs that would affect the Subcontract.

 Things to Consider

-- Required User Permission: 'Admin' user permissions on the project's Change Orders tool.
+- Required User Permission: 'Admin' user permissions on the project's Change Orders tab.

 - Required Configuration: 2 or 3-tier Prime Contract setup.
 A single tier workflow does not use PCOs.

-- You cannot create a potential change order for a Prime Contract until the Prime Contract status is 'Approved'.
+- You cannot create a potential change order for a Commitment until the Commitment status is 'Approved'.

-- Click the Create Potential Change Order button in the right pane.
+- Click the Create Potential PO button in the right pane.

 - Fill out the following fields: